 He is fluently bilingual in English and French, and completely at ease conducting trial or appellate advocacy in either language.

 Mr. Lefebvre represents clients before the Quebec and federal courts as well as before regulatory bodies such as the Competition Tribunal.
-He also acts in investigations by the Competition Bureau and in class actions in banking law, consumer law and pharmaceutical liability.
+He also acts in investigations by the Competition Bureau and in class actions in banking law and consumer law.
 In addition, he acts in commercial and international arbitration proceedings.

 Year of call

 LL.L., University of Ottawa, 1995

 B.Adm., University of Ottawa, 1992

 Mr. Lefebvre has acted recently as litigation counsel to the following clients:

 - Eldorado Gold Mines Inc. and its directors in defending a claim of oppression brought under the Canada Business Corporations Act (CBCA)

 - Directors of Wi2Wi Inc. in defending a claim of oppression brought under the CBCA

 - RNC Media Inc. in an injunction remedy aimed at protecting its intellectual property rights